Taiaroa Head

 Taiaroa Head is a headland at the end of the Otago Peninsula in New Zealand, overlooking the mouth of the Otago Harbour.
 It lies within the city limits of Dunedin.
-The nearest settlement, Otakou, lies three kilometres to the south.
+The nearest settlement, Ōtākou, is three kilometres south.

 The cape is home to a lighthouse, built in 1864, and a colony of over 100 northern royal albatrosses, which established itself in 1919 – the only such colony on an inhabited mainland.
 There is also the Royal Albatross Centre.